SimonB251/TechnicalTest/README.md

 To test this application:

+Create the database
-1. Use DB Script file to generate a database for testing
+1. Copy script from the DB Script file
+2. Run in a new query window in SQL

+Start the API
-2. Open the TechnicalTestAPI Folder
+1. Open the TechnicalTestAPI Folder
-3. Open the sln file.
+2. Open the sln file.
-4. Run the solution
+3. Run the solution

+Open the web application
-5. Open the TechnicalTestWeb Folder
+1. Open the TechnicalTestWeb Folder
-6. Open the sln file.
+2. Open the sln file.
-7. Run the solution
+3. Run the solution
-8. Select the meter readings .csv file
+4. Select the meter readings .csv file
-9. Press the upload button
+5. Press the upload button
-10. Validate the correct number of successful/failing entries.
+6. Validate the correct number of successful/failing entries.